-Yes, the road to Spiti Valley from Shimla – Kinnaur side remains open all round the year, including winter months because there is no high mountain pass that gets closed.
+Yes, the road to Spiti Valley from Shimla – Kinnaur side remains open all around the year, including the winter months because there is no high mountain pass that gets closed.
 However, a road closure is common for a few days to weeks in case of heavy snowfall days.

 Hence, when you plan a trip to Spiti Valley in winter, please keep the buffer days in hand.

-Download your FREE high-resolution version pdf copy of this day by day plan infographic guide for Spiti Valley trip from Shimla – Kinnaur side in 10 days.
+Download your FREE high-resolution version pdf copy of this day-by-day plan infographic guide for the Spiti Valley trip from Shimla – Kinnaur side in 10 days.
 If, you liked it and found it helpful, please feel free to share it with your family and friends to help them too.

 I hope this article will be useful for someone who is planning a trip to Spiti or Kinnaur soon.
 Please feel free to ask any questions/doubts you have, and I would be happy to revert.
 If you happen to know the more updated road conditions, do let me know and I will update the required section.